ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 <h2>The Bottom Line</h2>

-A data science background doesn’t matter if you want to enter the DS field.
+Not having a data science background should not stop you, if you want to enter the DS field.
 Your resilience, commitment, and hard work will define your success.
 If you’re looking for the best data science programs and data science curriculum, joining O’Fallon Labs will be the decision.